Vampier/MSXRomSorter/README.md

 # Running the script

-run the script by typing `python3 romsorter.py`
+- Windows run the script by typing `python romsorter.py`
+- Linux run with `python3 romsorter.py`

-If the script runs it will show a menu:
+If the script runs it will show this menu:

 ```
 ------------------------------